Weather in May

-It is the perfect month to travel around the country and enjoy the good weather, daylight from early morning until late (average sunshine is 192 hours), also the summer season has not started yet so there are not as many tourists around.
+It is the perfect month to travel around the country exploring different towns and villages and enjoying the good weather, daylight from early morning until late (average sunshine is 192 hours), also the summer season has not started yet so there are not as many tourists around.

 Driving in Iceland in May

 Renting a car is one of the most popular way to get around in Iceland and May is a good month to do that as the weather is getting warmer and usually there is no ice or snow on the road.
 But the weather is always very unpredictable in Iceland so you need to be prepared for all kinds of weather including heavy rain and blizzards.

 It is important to always check road and weather conditions before heading out on the road and we recommend renting a 4WD car if you are travelling to more remote areas.
 Remember that off-road driving is strictly forbidden and the fine for speeding can be very high.

 In May most roads are accessible but some roads in the remote areas of the country are still closed as well as the mountain roads.
 The main roads are well maintained in May and the most popular tourist destinations around Reykjavík are accessible including the Golden Circle, the South Coast as well as Snæfellsnes peninsula in the West and the North part of Iceland.
 May is also a good month to drive the full circle around Iceland.

 If you are not comfortable driving multiple bus tours and private tours are available during the winter in Iceland.

 If you decide to drive in Iceland here you will find useful tips and more extensive information.

 The spring in Iceland is usually warmer than the winter but it is still cold, the average temperature during the spring is around 3°C (37,4°F), but with the wind it feels colder.